 Los Angeles is very spread out which makes it a little difficult to site-see, primarily since traffic is unpredictable and can slow you down immensely.
-The following are the best accessible areas and attractions in Los Angeles and does not include things to do and see in cities close by like Santa Monica, Venice, Malibu and Pasadena.
+The following are the best accessible areas and attractions in Los Angeles and does not include things to do and see in cities close by like Santa Monica, Venice, Malibu, and Pasadena.

 DOWNTOWN LOS ANGELES

 Almost right across from the Walt Disney Concert Hall is the Museum of Contemporary Art.
 On the weekend, this business district is almost deserted so street parking at a meter is very realistic.
-Even during the week you have a good chance; otherwise, there is a parking structure on the same side of the street as MOCA about 500 feet away.
-There is a handicapped spot directly in front of the museum, but ironically there is no curb cutout for easy sidewalk access; instead, one must travel up the street a ways to a cross walk or be assisted up the curb.
+Even during the week, you have a good chance; otherwise, there is a parking structure on the same side of the street as MOCA about 500 feet away.
+There is a handicapped spot directly in front of the museum, but ironically there is no curb cutout for easy sidewalk access; instead, one must travel up the street to a crosswalk or be assisted up the curb.
 Unless, of course, you have the skills to go up yourself.
 After purchasing a ticket you can access the museum by taking the lift (shown in a photo below) up a level, then through the glass doors immediately to your right, and finally take the elevator down to the main floor of the museum.
 Each floor of the museum is completely flat and smooth.
 In one area there is a long ramp with a mid-point rest area.
 Along this ramp is the cafe on an outdoor patio.
 Wheelchair accessible restrooms are available.

-Down Figeroa Street is the Staples Center which is most famously known as being the home of the L.A.
-Lakers but also has special music performance from all-stars, like U2, Rolling Stones, and Cold Play.
+Down Figeroa Street is the Staples Center which is most famously known as the home of the L.A.
+Lakers but also has special music performances from all-stars, like U2, Rolling Stones, and Cold Play.
 Right across the street from the Staple Center is the Grammy Museum.

 Further down Figeroa, close to the University of Southern California, is Exposition Park.
-Here you can find a number of museums with different interest.
-For small children, the California Science Center is a fantastic hand-on learning experience that will burn up energy.
+Here you can find a number of museums with different interests.
+For small children, the California Science Center is a fantastic hands-on learning experience that will burn up energy.
 It also has an IMAX.
 Otherwise, there is the African American Museum and Natural History Museum.
 During college football season the LA Memorial Coliseum hosts the home games for the USC Trojans.

 The Los Angeles Farmer’s Market is a few miles from the Fairfax exit off the 10 freeway.
-On your right hand side there will be a Whole Foods then the Farmer’s Market and Grove.
+On your right-hand side there will be a Whole Foods then the Farmer’s Market and Grove.
 The Grove has great shopping but the Farmer’s Market is a true treasure and has been around since Los Angeles was settled.
 What makes the Farmer’s Market so special is the food.
 Fresh produce, herbs, meat, cheese, bread… you name it can be found at various stands.
-There is also hand-made candies, ice cream, doughnuts, and other sweet treats.
+There are also hand-made candies, ice cream, doughnuts, and other sweet treats.
 All different kinds of international cuisine, cooked to its roots.
 There is so much to choose from that I have not tasted all there is to offer, but don’t worry, you can’t go wrong.

 I love French onion soup and whenever I visit L.A.
 I must go to the French restaurant Mr. Marcel Pain Vin Et Fromage.
 The French invented the soup, did they not?
-This little bistro puts a little more effort into its ambiance compared to the rest of restaurants.
+This little bistro puts a little more effort into its ambiance compared to the rest of the restaurants.
 You can sit at the counter or there are little tables.

-The walkways through the Farmer’s Market are really wide but there are always people hurrying so be on the look out for those not paying attention.
-General open seating areas are provided for all the restaurants, the place I mention above is unique.
+The walkways through the Farmer’s Market are really wide but there are always people hurrying so be on the lookout for those not paying attention.
+General open seating areas are provided for all the restaurants, the place I mentioned above is unique.
 The handicapped restroom in the Farmer’s Market is on the narrow side, but much wider and cleaner restrooms can be found within the Grove near the parking garage or at the movie theater.
-The Grove being literally right next to the Farmer’s Market.
+The Grove is right next to the Farmer’s Market.

 If dining anywhere in the Farmer’s Market, get your parking ticket validated and you don’t have to pay a thing.
 However, there is a time limit.
 Lots of handicapped parking too is available but be prepared to search for an open spot.

-The Grove Shopping Center is one of Los Angeles shopping signatures and located right next to The Farmer’s Market so it’s a perfect day trip.
+The Grove Shopping Center is one of Los Angeles’s shopping signatures and is located right next to The Farmer’s Market so it’s a perfect day trip.
 The Grove Movie Theater features the latest and greatest from Hollywood.
 All the restaurants and cafes have indoor and outdoor seating on patios.
 What draws most to this area is the shopping including stores like Nordstroms, Tommy Bahamas, Michael Stars, American Girl, Anthropology, and much more.
 The whole outdoor shopping center is designed to mimic a street but for pedestrians only.
 Running through the center is a trolley.
-Many tourist cannot resist watching the musical fountain in the center of the Grove, which dances to the very song that is playing for all to hear.
+Many tourists cannot resist watching the musical fountain in the center of the Grove, which dances to the very song that is playing for all to hear.

-On a small strip of Wilshire Blvd. there is an area referred to as the Miracle Mile.
+On a small strip of Wilshire Blvd., there is an area referred to as the Miracle Mile.
 On the corner of Fairfax is a diner that is frequently used in movies, including Pulp Fiction.
 Along the street are nightclubs, restaurants, venues, television production offices, and even tar pits.
 Yes, smack in the middle of the Miracle Mile between La Brea and Fairfax are the La Brea Tar Pits.
-The oldest mammal that has been found is estimated to be aged 38,000 years and scientists are still finding organisms from the iceage period.
+The oldest mammal that has been found is estimated to be aged 38,000 years and scientists are still finding organisms from the ice age period.
 Surrounding the La Brea Tar Pits is a public park with smooth, accessible walkways for a wheelchair user.

 The Los Angeles County Museum of Art (LACMA) shares land with the La Brea Tar Pits.
 LACMA is a world-class museum with an impressive permanent collection and an entire building just for special exhibits.
-There is plenty space, elevators, and accessible restrooms all around.
+There is plenty of space, elevators, and accessible restrooms all around.
 Initially, to get a ticket, which is based on a donation, a wheelchair user needs to use the elevator to the right of the main staircase; there should be signs.
 Access to the special exhibit does cost an additional fee, so it depends on how much you love art and how much time you have.
-The permanent collection consists of some of the most famous artists in the world, like Warhol and Picasso, amoungst many others.
-There is also sculptures, Asian art, photography, modern and contemporary art.
-Seeing everything, not even including the special exhibits, can easily talk a couple of hours.
+The permanent collection consists of some of the most famous artists in the world, like Warhol and Picasso, among many others.
+There are also sculptures, Asian art, photography, and modern and contemporary art.
+Seeing everything, not even including the special exhibits, can easily talk for a couple of hours.
 There is a cafe if you get hungry or want a coffee break.
-In the evenings it is very common to have live band playing in the main courtyard, which usually consists of a jazz band of some kind.
+In the evenings it is very common to have a live band playing in the main courtyard, which usually consists of a jazz band of some kind.

 Sitting on top of the Los Angeles hills right off the 405 by UCLA in the Westwood area of LA is the Getty Center, Los Angeles.
-All you have to pay for is parking and your in.
+All you have to pay for is parking and you’re in.
 A modern and 100% wheelchair accessible “people mover” takes you up the hill where this majestic art museum awaits.
 The grounds are covered by beautifully manicured landscapes and smoothly tiled floors.
 Elevators and accessible restrooms are easy to find and could be better designed.

-Each corridor of the Getty displays different art from various periods of time from the most famous artists.
+Each corridor of the Getty displays different art from various periods from the most famous artists.
 Most of what you will see is a part of the permanent collection and one life-long traveler can look forward to a rotating featured exhibit or two.
 The architecture alone is worth the only fee of $10 for parking.

 Even the lovely garden is wheelchair accessible.
-A spiraling pathway wraps your around a babbling stream bordered by brightly colored flowers and plants and down to the bottom fountain.
+A spiraling pathway wraps you around a babbling stream bordered by brightly colored flowers and plants and down to the bottom fountain.
 There are inlets on the way back up in case you need to take a short rest.

 The Annenberg Space for Photography opens at 10am on Sunday and my early start landed me there a hair past 9am.
 And so I waited until opening, reminding myself to check such valuable details like hours of operation.
 The “space” has rotating exhibits every few months and when I was there the current one was called “Beauty Culture.”
 The layout of the museum was designed to be in the shape of a camera, totally flat and wheelchair accessible.
 There was no admission but couldn’t escape paying for parking.
-With validation from the Annenberg Space for Photography on Saturdays after 4:30pm and Sundays the parking garage costs a flat fee of $1 and Wednesdays through Fridays it is $3.50 for two hours.
+With validation from the Annenberg Space for Photography on Saturdays after 4:30pm and Sundays, the parking garage costs a flat fee of $1, and Wednesdays through Fridays it is $3.50 for two hours.

-Hollywood is home to the historical Pantages Theater featuring broadway performances, the renowned Chinese Theater that premiers many Los Angeles Blockbusters, and the Kodak Theater, host of the Oscars.
-Surrounding the Kodak Theater is the world-class shopping center Hollywood & Highlandnot to mention 3-story Amoeba Records.
+Hollywood is home to the historical Pantages Theater featuring Broadway performances, the renowned Chinese Theater that premiers many Los Angeles Blockbusters, and the Kodak Theater, host of the Oscars.
+Surrounding the Kodak Theater is the world-class shopping center Hollywood & Highland not to mention 3-story Amoeba Records.